hareeharan03/Superstore-dashboard/README.md

 # Superstore-dashboard
-## Please click below link to view dashboard which is deployed online
+## Please click below link to view dashboard which is deployed and now live at this site

 https://superstore-dashboard.onrender.com/